Value-added tax (VAT)

 The Tax Procedure Code Act now provides for a role of tax representative for a non-resident person being the individual controlling the person's affairs in Uganda, including a manager of a business of that person or any representative appointed in Uganda.

 The VAT Act previously provided for the appointment of a VAT representative by a non-resident person who may have been required by the Commissioner to register for VAT in Uganda but had no fixed place of business.
 It also provided that if the non-resident person did not appoint the VAT representative within 30 days after being required to register for VAT, the Commissioner could appoint the representative for the non-resident person.
+I suggest we delete this paragraph.

 A tax representative under the Tax Procedure Code Act is responsible for performing any duty obligation imposed by a tax law on the taxpayer, including submission of tax returns and payment of tax.